Minneapolis Tree Sale is now OPEN for all Residents!

 15-20’h x 15-20’w.
 Full sun Malus ‘Prairifire’.

-Japanese Tree Lilac:
+Japanese Tree Lilac: SOLD OUT

 When the purple lilacs fade away, this one is just starting to shine.
 This single stem tree has bunches of fragrant, creamy white flowers in late spring and shiny dark red bark all through the year.
 The Japanese tree lilac prefers full sun and grown in the right conditions will need little maintenance.